thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     The number of jobs can be specified with `file_loader_n_jobs` but it's a loader specific kwargs.

+* `--file_loader_n_jobs`: int, default `10`
+    * number of threads to use when loading files.
+Set to 1 to disable multithreading (as it can result in out of memory error if using threads and overly recursive calls).
+Automatically set to 1 if `--debug` is set or if there's only one document to load.

 * `--private`: bool, default `False`
     * add extra check that your data will never be sent to another
     server: for example check that the api_base was modified and used,